 I love bridges!
 And I really love taking photos of bridges.

 First, we stopped at a bridge view park before crossing the bridge.

 Then we crossed the bridge into Mackinaw City (by the way, Mackinac is pronounced Mackinaw—not sure why the different spellings) and caught the ferry over to the island.

 Our ferry was called The Marquette.

 Here is our ferry pulling out of Mackinaw City and towards the island.
 I love the spray that they send out behind them.

 Obviously, I had to catch another view (or twenty) of the bridge while we were on the boat.

 A view of the ferry dock.

-And, of course, The Grand Hotel.
-If you don’t know The Grand Hotel, it’s in the movie Somewhere in Time with Christopher Reeve and Jane Seymour.
+And, of course, The Grand Hotel. if you don’t know The Grand Hotel, it’s in the movie Somewhere in Time with Christopher Reeve and Jane Seymour.
 Love that movie.
 The hotel is pretty darn grand, too.
-It seems to take up the entire island as you are coming toward it on the water.
-This was also the only time I could get the whole thing in my viewfinder, since I was far enough away.
-Once on land, I could only get snippets.
-Especially since you are charged $10.00 just to set foot on the property.
-And, unless you are rolling in the dough, forget about a room there–it runs around $500.00 per night, per person.
-The suite is $3,000.00 a night!
+It seems to take up the entire island as you are coming toward it on the water. this was also the only time I could get the whole thing in my viewfinder, since I was far enough away.
+Once on land, you can only get parts of the building—especially since you are charged $10.00 just to set foot on the grounds.
+Rooms are quite expensive, too, running from $500-$1000 per night.
 Dressing for dinner is mandatory.

 But it sure is a beautiful building.